 It seems so simple to treat cancer after all, right?
-“And here we are wasting time and tax money to find medical treatments against this terrible disease while we could just drink ourselves healthy?”, the crowd yells in harmony.
-These arguments and scenarios are obviously hypothetical, but I believe that headlines insinuating the simplicity in cancer treatment can cause some pretty nasty problems.
-It can change your attitude towards cancer research and cancer treatment.
+“And here we are wasting time and tax money to find medical treatments against this terrible disease while we could just drink ourselves healthy?” the crowd yells in harmony.
+These arguments and scenarios are hypothetical, but I believe that headlines insinuate cancer treatment’s simplicity can cause some pretty nasty problems.
+It can change your attitude toward cancer research and cancer treatment.

-So, is wine-drinking a good treatment for lung cancer?
+So, is wine drinking a good treatment for lung cancer?
 No, it’s not.
-Let’s be honest, the (somewhat confusing) article reported very preliminary observations.
-It points to the fact that something in wine is stopping cancer growth in a culture dish.
-No mechanism is confirmed, questionable concentrations of wine are used that would be hard to administer to the lungs in a real treatment-scenario, no proper controls and again, the cells are grown in culture dishes at the low confluence.
+The (somewhat confusing) article reported very preliminary observations.
+It points to the fact that something in wine stops cancer growth in a culture dish.
+No mechanism is confirmed, questionable concentrations of wine are used that would be hard to administer to the lungs in a real treatment scenario, no proper controls, and the cells are grown in culture dishes at the low confluence.

 Undermining the need for conventional treatments

-Do we really need conventional treatments or research if the answer is as simple as drinking red wine?
-In other words, what point is there to spend money on treatment if wine, herbs, fruits, etc. can cure us of it?
+Do we need conventional treatments or research if the answer is as simple as drinking red wine?
+In other words, what point is there in spending money on treatment if wine, herbs, fruits, etc., can cure us of it?

-Don’t get me wrong, I think we do need to broaden our spectrum and accept new and alternative ways of curing or treating cancer patients.
-However, these strategies need to be carefully validated and tested on a large cohort of subjects before being accepted as reliable alternatives.
-But if we are constantly exposed to limited studies claiming “the new and natural way to beat cancer” and rarely get to read about the true advances in cancer research, then we can expect a general skepticism against expensive treatments and research.
+Don’t get me wrong.
+We need to broaden our spectrum and accept new and alternative ways of curing or treating cancer patients.
+However, these strategies must be carefully validated and tested on a large cohort of subjects before being accepted as reliable alternatives.
+But if we are constantly exposed to limited studies claiming “the new and natural way to beat cancer” and rarely get to read about the true advances in cancer research, then we can expect general skepticism against expensive treatments and research.
 People will instead turn to more exciting and simple ”solutions”.

 Who needs medicine anyway?

 This one is related to the point above.
-Most of the times scientific publications explicitly state if their findings are preliminary.
-They may also invite readers to complete or continue the work on a specific topic (which by the way is the case with the above-mentioned wine study).
-These precautions are often too boring to be added to an online article; it kind of diminishes the fun and impact.
-These parts are therefore often not mentioned by the mainstream media.
+Most of the time, scientific publications explicitly state if their findings are preliminary.
+They may also invite readers to complete or continue the work on a specific topic (which is the case with the above-mentioned wine study).
+These precautions are often too boring to be added to an online article; it diminishes the fun and impact.
+These parts are, therefore, often not mentioned by the mainstream media.
 As a result, we (the readers) might get the impression that the real advancements are in the incomplete, alternative findings and not in the boring, ongoing studies that try to understand and explain biological mechanisms.
-We fail to be informed about the not-so-sexy but more complete findings in research.
+We fail to be informed about the research’s not-so-sexy but more complete findings.

 In vitro studies are not enough

 A lot of nasty things kill cells in a culture dish.
-Strong acids, detergents, sodium peroxide… That doesn’t mean that they could ever be safe to use as a therapy.
+Strong acids, detergents, sodium peroxide… That doesn’t mean they could ever be safe to use as therapy.

 Animal models and gene-dropping are not enough

 Animal models are another example of preliminary results that we love referring to when published.
-Mouse studies being the most common ones.
+Mouse studies are the most common ones.
 Animal models are crucial in research to find new knowledge and treatments.
-However, only a few findings in animal models can be directly translated to humans.
-We cannot make conclusions based on animal studies alone, we need more than that.
+However, only a few findings in animal models can be directly translated into humans.
+We cannot make conclusions based on animal studies alone.
+We need more than that.

 This is why clinical trials are so important.
 We need to understand how the findings hold up in humans.
 Let’s repeat and be clear; animal models like mice, rats, fruit flies, and fish are important to use in science.
 They contribute significantly to the development of our biological understanding and the development of treatments.
 The only thing I’m saying is that we cannot stop there.

-I want to make this crystal clear, I’m not criticizing the publication mentioned above.
-Sure, it’s confusing and in the end, doesn’t agree with my idea of how good quality research should be performed.
+I want to clarify this; I’m not criticizing the abovementioned publication.
+Sure, it’s confusing and, in the end, doesn’t agree with my idea of how good quality research should be performed.
 It could, after all, lead to a better understanding of mechanisms in lung cancer.
 I’m criticizing the portrayal of “sexy” stories like these.
 Unfortunately, they catch your attention.
-It gives you a skewed idea of what is really happening in cancer research and other research fields.
-We need to be able to access a wider amount of quality information and make more research available for the public.
+It gives you a skewed idea of what is happening in cancer research and other research fields.
+We need to be able to access a wider amount of quality information and make more research available to the public.
 Maybe this page could be a good start.
 I’m just putting it out there…

 Here are some useful guidelines for now.
-Use them next time you read an attracting headline about science:
+Use them next time you read an attractive headline about science:

 ⊕ Understand that there are limitations to the conclusions made in in vitro-only studies.

-⊕ Be careful if the suggested treatment was tested in mice only.
+⊕ Be careful if the suggested treatment is tested in mice only.
 The information is interesting, but we need more before we can start recommending friends to look it up

-⊕ Be skeptic if the claims you hear should be legit just because “studies say”.
-Come on, we need to be more specific than that.
+⊕ Be skeptical if the claims you hear should be legit just because “studies say”.
+Come on; we need to be more specific than that.

-⊕ There are a lot of problems in the scientific community, just as in any community but it is still the most reliable and controlled source of information out there when it comes to scientific findings.
+⊕ There are a lot of problems in the scientific community, just as in any community.
+However, it is still the most reliable and controlled source of information out there when it comes to scientific findings.
 We’re not trying to rip you off or fool you.

-⊕ Again, be a skeptic if someone claims that a herb cures a disease.
+⊕ Again, be skeptical if someone claims that a herb cures a disease.
 Ask for references.
-Or even better, look it up yourself before you start chewing thyme to treat your ringworm infection.
+Or even better, look it up yourself before chewing thyme to treat your ringworm infection.

 ⊕ It’s OK not to know the answer.
 It’s better than filling the gap with random, non-validated knowledge.